thindil/hunter/README.md

 can still use default GTK theme by adding environment variable `GTK_THEME`.
 For example: `GTK_THEME=Adwaita ./hunter-x86-64.AppImage`.

+### Testing versions

+Here are available also testing versions of the program.
+You can find them in [Bintray](https://bintray.com/thindil/Hunter/hunter).
+To use them, first you must download normal release.
+Then, inside directory where the program is, type `./hunter-x86_64.AppImage --appimage-extract` to extract whole program to directory *squashfs-root*.
+And then just move files from Bintray to proper locations.
+To run that version, just enter *squashfs-root* directory and type in console `./AppRun`.

 ## Generating code documentation

 To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/)